 Before you decide to file a car accident claim for minor and soft tissue injuries, consider how serious the accident was and your related injuries.
 Is it worth the time and effort to make the claim?
 Dealing with auto insurance companies is a time-consuming process, especially if fault is in question.
 When fault is not clear cut, the other insurance company will try to pay as little as possible or will even deny the claim.
-If you decide to file the claim but do not have a satisfactory outcome, it may be necessary to file a personal injury lawsuit.
+If you decide to file the claim but do not have a satisfactory outcome, it may be necessary to file a car accident settlement for your minor injuries.

 So, before you make the claim or file suit, consider if the injuries are worth the trouble.
 If you have a sprained ankle that recovers in a few days or a week, it may not be worth the hassle.
 On the other hand, if your soft tissue injury is whiplash and it prevents you from working for a month, you have a legitimate claim with considerable expenses.
 Filing a claim in that case probably makes sense.

 $80,000 Soft Tissue Injury Settlement Example

 Not every soft tissue injury results in low compensation.
 One personal injury attorney settled a whiplash claim for $80,000.

 Here’s what happened.
 A driver rear-ended the client at a stop light.
 The insurance company argued the impact ‘was so minor’ it could not have caused a serious soft tissue injury.

 But the attorney convinced the stubborn insurance company that the crash caused the whiplash injury.

 Bottom line: It pays to have an excellent personal injury lawyer fighting for you in a soft tissue injury claim!

 How To Calculate Pain and Suffering in a Minor Car Accident Settlement